-- Designate a special reading area or nook for children; larger spaces might include a child-sized table and chairs, a colorful rug, bookcase or basket full of gently-used books, a bulletin board with changing themes, etc. - Have gently-used children's books/magazines available for shared reading while children and caregivers wait.
-Clinics often obtain books for the waiting room through used book drives or donations from staff, local families, community groups, and businesses - Decorate clinic walls with Reach Out and Read posters, photos of families reading together, framed copies of children's book covers, or other literacy-themed artwork.
-Art students or artists can also create wall murals with themes or characters from children's literature - Post information about local educational resources and libraries locations, story hour times, etc. - Utilize Reach Out and Read resources in the Documents Library to create resource packets that include handouts such as What Children Like in Books, Reading Tips, Developmental Milestones, and local resource information - Consider recruiting volunteer readers to share stories with children and model for parents/caregivers the techniques and joys of reading aloud - Remove or turn off the TV
+- Designate a special reading area or nook for children; larger spaces might include a child-sized table and chairs, a colorful rug, bookcase or basket full of gently used books, a bulletin board with changing themes, etc. - Offer gently used children's books/magazines for shared reading or as take-aways while children and caregivers wait.
+Clinics often obtain books for the waiting room through used book drives or donations from staff, local families, community groups, and businesses. - Decorate clinic walls with Reach Out and Read posters, photos of families reading together, framed copies of children's book covers, or other literacy-themed artwork.
+Art students or artists can also create wall murals with themes or characters from children's literature. - Post information about local community educational resources and libraries locations, story hour times, etc. - Utilize Reach Out and Read resources in the Resource Library to create resource packets that include handouts such as What Children Like in Books, Reading Tips, Developmental Milestones, and local resource information - Consider recruiting volunteer readers to share stories with children and model for parents/caregivers the techniques and joys of reading aloud. - Remove or turn off the TV or include videos of shared reading practices from Reach Out and Read's YouTube channel.